angelinn/dgs-discord-bot/README.md

 # Repost Guardian - a discord bot

 ## About
-**Discord Guardian** is a discord bot that prevents images from being reposted.
+**Repost Guardian** is a discord bot that prevents images from being reposted.

 Its main purpose is to prevent memes from being spammed and reposted in the **#meme** channel.